 On the evening of July 19, 2020, a man dressed as a FedEx delivery driver arrived at the home of US District Judge Esther Salas in North Brunswick, New Jersey.
 The judge's son Daniel, 20, opened the door.
 The attacker shot Daniel, killing him.
 Mark Anderl, Salas's husband, was also shot and critically wounded.
 Judge Salas was in the basement and was uninjured.

-The attacker, attorney Roy Den Hollander, fled and was found dead the following day in upstate New York from an apparent suicide.
-Investigators recovered evidence that he had compiled a detailed file on Judge Salas, including her home address, family member names, and routines.
+The attacker, Roy Den Hollander, was a self-styled men's rights attorney who had appeared before Judge Salas in 2015.
+He fled and was found dead the following day in upstate New York from an apparent suicide.
+Investigators recovered evidence that he had compiled a detailed file on the judge, including her home address, family member names, and routines.

 How it started